Amitansh-P/passenger-counter-app/README.md

 ## How to Use

 1. Open the `index.html` file in a web browser.
-2. Click the "+" button to increment the passenger count.
+2. Click the "increment" button to increment the passenger count.
-3. Click the "-" button to decrement the passenger count.
-4. Click the "Reset" button to set the count back to zero.
+3. Click the "Save" button to set the count back to zero.

 ## Technologies Used